section-engineering-education/engineering-education/articles/creating-countdown-in-php-javascript-mysql/index.md

 ![request](/engineering-education/creating-countdown-in-php-javascript-mysql/timer.png)

-Hit on the send button to add timer details in the `timer_tbl` table.
+Hit the send button to add timer details in the `timer_tbl` table.

 ### Fetch timer details from database
 >NOTE: It's recommended to proceed with this section if you have timer details in your database.